craigwongva/gs-kibana/README.md

    * `dev` is a space like dev, int, test, stage, or prod, and
    * `craig` is a test prefix (or you can omit this parameter for non-tests)
 ```
-./certs dev craigtest
+./certs dev craig
 ```

-## Verifying Results
+### Verifying Certificate Results
-You should see an S3 bucket with folders (these don't have a `craig` test prefix):
+You should see an S3 bucket with folders (the following example doesn't mention a `craig` test prefix):
 ```
  gsn-kibana
   letsencrypt